gboudreau/dropinambour/README.md

 It-works-for-me™.

-If anyone is interested in developping this further, and use it on their own Plex server, I'd be happy to answer any questons (use the [Discussion](https://github.com/gboudreau/dropinambour/discussions) tab), and merge [Pull Requests](https://github.com/gboudreau/dropinambour/pulls).
+If anyone is interested in developing this further, and use it on their own Plex server, I'd be happy to answer any questons (use the [Discussion](https://github.com/gboudreau/dropinambour/discussions) tab), and merge [Pull Requests](https://github.com/gboudreau/dropinambour/pulls).

 ## Requirements

 - Plex (obviously)
-- Sonarr and/or Radarr (only v3 are supported)
+- Sonarr (v4) and/or Radarr (v3)
 - A MySQL-compatible server (eg. MariaDB)
 - PHP 8.0+ & [composer](https://getcomposer.org/), or Docker